grimme-lab/xtb_docs/source/xcontrol.rst

    :align: center

    The caffeine molecule is now shifted correctly inside the potential.
+   The confining energy, for the correctly placed potential is now 0 kcal/mol.

 .. note:: The aufpunkt for all wall potentials is always placed at the origin,
           which cannot be changed with the currently available input options.